A new insight into the consistency of smoothed particle hydrodynamics: SPH interpolation theory

-More recently, the complexity of error behavior in SPH has been highlighted by Quinlan et al. \citep{Quinlan06} and Vaughan et al. \citep{Vaughan08}.
-The former authors used the second Euler-MacLaurin formula to estimate this error for regular one-dimensional distributions, finding that as $h\to 0$ while maintaining constant the ratio of particle spacing to smoothing length, $\Delta x/h$, the error decays as $h^{2}$ until a limiting discretization error is reached, which is independent of $h$.
+The complexity of error behavior in SPH has been highlighted by Quinlan et al. \cite{Quinlan06} and Vaughan et al. \cite{Vaughan08}.
+The former authors used the second Euler-MacLaurin formula to estimate this error for one-dimensional regularly and irregularly distributed particles.
+They found that for regular distributions as $h\to 0$, while maintaining constant the ratio of particle spacing to smoothing length, $\Delta x/h$, the error decays as $h^{2}$ until a limiting discretization error is reached, which is independent of $h$.
 If $\Delta x\to 0$ while maintaining $h$ constant, the error decays at a rate which depends on the kernel smoothness.
-With the use of Taylor series expansions, Vaughan et al. \citep{Vaughan08} showed that if $C^{0}$ consistency is not achieved the error is $O(f(\cal{N}))$, which does not converge with $h$, whereas if $C^{1}$ consistency is achieved the error goes as $O(h^{2}f(\cal{N}))$.
+When particles are distributed non-uniformly, decreasing $h$ with constant $\Delta x/h$ results in discretization-limited errors at best.
+On the other hand, Vaughan et al. \cite{Vaughan08} showed that if $C^{0}$ consistency is not achieved the error is $O(f(\cal{N}))$, which does not converge with $h$, whereas if $C^{1}$ consistency is achieved the error goes as $O(h^{2}f(\cal{N}))$.
 They concluded that if $f({\cal{N}})\sim (\ln {\cal{N}})^{n}/\cal{N}$, an analytical solution for the functional dependence of the total number of particles $N$ on $h$ cannot be obtained.
 However, recently Zhu et al. \cite{Zhu15} derived the parameterizations $h\propto N^{-1/\beta}$ and ${\cal{N}}\propto N^{1-3/\beta}$ for $\beta\in [5,7]$ based on a balance between the kernel and the particle approximation errors.
 For $\beta =6$, this gives $h\propto N^{-1/6}$ and ${\cal{N}}\propto N^{1/2}$.
-These scaling relations comply with the joint limit $N\to\infty$, $h\to 0$, ${\cal{N}}\to\infty$ as a necessary condition to achieve full particle consistency.
-However, the systematic increase of the number of neighbors ${\cal N}$ with the total number of particle $N$ demands changing the interpolation kernel to a compactly supported Wendland-type function \citep{Wendland95}, which, unlike traditional kernels, is free from the so-called pairing instability when working with large numbers of neighbors \citep{Dehnen12}.
+They stated that these scaling relations comply with the joint limit $N\to\infty$, $h\to 0$, ${\cal{N}}\to\infty$ as a necessary condition to achieve full particle consistency \cite{Rasio00}.
+However, the systematic increase of the number of neighbors ${\cal N}$ with the total number of particles $N$ demands changing the interpolation kernel to a compactly supported Wendland-type function \cite{Wendland95}, which, unlike traditional kernels, is free from the so-called pairing instability when working with large numbers of neighbors \cite{Dehnen12}.

-In this article the Poisson summation formula is used to derive the functional dependence of the SPH error on the interpolation parameters for unevenly distributed particles in $n$-dimensions.
-The connection between the quasi-Monte Carlo and the SPH errors as was conjectured by Monaghan \citep{Monaghan85} is solved.
-The scaling relations advanced by Zhu et al. \citep{Zhu15} are seen to follow as a natural consequence of {\it Lemma 1} provided that the particle mass scales with the smoothing length as $h^{\beta}$ with $\beta >n$.